 Shawnee State University's teacher education program is committed to a curriculum that prepares all its graduates to communicate effectively, to think holistically, and to respond ethically.
-Combining the breadth of the liberal arts and the depth of an academic discipline with the rigor of a professional development program, Shawnee State's Center for Research and Development in Teaching and Learning prepares the entry level teacher to meet the dynamic responsibilities of contemporary schools.
+Combining the breadth of the liberal arts and the depth of an academic discipline with the rigor of a professional development program, Shawnee State's Center for Teacher Education prepares the entry level teacher to meet the dynamic responsibilities of contemporary schools.